AaroneGeorge/Memi.wtf-Arbitrum-trailblazer/ai-backend/README.md

 # AI Chat Bot API

 A FastAPI-based backend service that allows creation and interaction with personalized chat bots.
-Each bot can have its own personality, bio, and starting dialogue.
+Each bot can have its own personality, bio, starting dialogue, and blockchain-related information.

 ## Setup